Trustpilot

 top of page

-• It is commonly prescribed for moderate to severe obstructive sleep apnea
+• Is commonly prescribed for moderate to severe obstructive sleep apnea.

 What Is an Anti-Snoring Mouthpiece?

-These are commonly used for simple snoring and sometimes mild obstructive sleep apnea under medical supervision.
+These devices are commonly used for simple snoring and sometimes mild obstructive sleep apnea under medical supervision.

 Feature